 In your professional life you may have established a successful career, but as lifestyle and priorities change as you move into your thirties and beyond, does your career still motivate you and reflect your ambitions and needs?

 Your job may feel stale or boring, it might not fit into your family life or no longer fulfil your values and interests.
-Now is the time to re-evaluate who you are, what drives you and how a career change can help you accomplish your dreams.
+Now is the time to re-evaluate who you are, what drives you and how making a career change at 30 can help you accomplish your dreams.

 Our career change programme concentrates on building up a holistic profile of you – your motivation and values, your abilities and personality, your practical circumstances and home life – through a combination of psychometric tests and a one-on-one consultation with one of our highly experienced Occupational Psychologists.